techiediaries/techiediaries/_posts/2020/ionic/2019-04-01-ionic-angular-typeorm-custom-webpack-configuration.md

 ---
 layout: post
-title: "Build a CRM App with Ionic 4/Angular and TypeORM:  Custom Webpack Configuration [Part 1]"
+title: "Build a CRM App with Ionic 5/Angular and TypeORM:  Custom Webpack Configuration [Part 1]"
 image: "images/content/ionic.png"
-excerpt: "Throughout this tutorial series, we'll be building a CRM application with Ionic 4 and TypeORM.
-In this first tutorial we'll learn to integrate TypeORM with Ionic 4/Angular and a custom Webpack configuration" tags : [ionic]
+excerpt: "Throughout this tutorial series, we'll be building a CRM application with Ionic 5 and TypeORM.
+In this first tutorial we'll learn to integrate TypeORM with Ionic 5/Angular and a custom Webpack configuration"
+date: 2020-02-14
+tags : [ionic]
 ---

-Throughout this tutorial series, we'll be building a CRM application with Ionic 4/Angular and TypeORM.
+Throughout this tutorial series, we'll be building a CRM application with Ionic 5/Angular and TypeORM.

 In this first part tutorial, we'll see how to:

-- Install the Ionic CLI v4,
+- Install the Ionic CLI 5,
-- Generate a new Ionic 4 project,
+- Generate a new Ionic 5 project,
 - Serve your application in development and use the browser to test it,
 - Install TypeORM from `npm`,
-- Set up and integrate TypeORM with your Ionic 4 project.
+- Set up and integrate TypeORM with your Ionic 5 project.
-- Use a custom webpack configuration with Ionic 4/Angular.
+- Use a custom webpack configuration with Ionic 5/Angular.

 Let's get started with the prerequisites!